Tigrayan nationalism

 Tigrayan nationalism is an ethnic nationalism that advocates the interests of Tigrayan people in Ethiopia.
 Inspired predominantly by the Tigray People's Liberation Front (TPLF) with its predecessor Tigray Liberation Front (TLF), this type of nationalism holds that Tigrayans are an independent group with unique ancestry, heritage, history and culture outside Ethiopia.
 As such, they claim Tigray is the source of Ethiopian civilization and utterly a benefactor of state-building without other local ethnic groups.
-Tigrayan nationalists accuse Amharas of imposing their cultural, economic and political hegemony over Tigrayans.
+Tigrayan nationalists accuse Amhara political elites of imposing their cultural, economic and political hegemony over Tigrayans.